Loading...

 Once you’ve printed your design onto the t-shirt, it’s essential to follow any after-care instructions that are provided by the transfer paper manufacturer, but these are our favorite tips:

-• For washing, turn the tee inside out to prevent it from rubbing against other fabrics.
-For drying, hang them away from direct contact with sunlight.
-For ironing, simply don’t!
+• For ironing: simply don’t!
 Heat is an all-around enemy to your printed tee, but if you absolutely must, use the lowest setting and iron the garment inside out.
-This will help ensure that your design lasts for as long as possible.

 This is one of our selected collections of premium pop culture designs